Help & Advice Articles, Videos and How-to-Guides

 Water repellent creams & sealants for un-painted brickwork

-If the external side of your wall is exposed brick or unpainted render, you can apply one coat of façade cream such as Remmers’ Funcosil Façade Cream or Permagard Microshield Ultra to protect the wall from water penetration for up to 30 years.
+If the external side of your wall is exposed brick or unpainted render, you can apply one coat of façade cream such as PermaSEAL Facade Cream, Remmers’ Funcosil FC or our professional-grade Microshield Ultra to protect the wall from water penetration for up to 30 years.

 How do waterproof façade creams work?

 Water repellent creams soak into the substrate (bricks, stone etc.) The cream consistency means that the active ingredients can penetrate deep into the wall without the risk of run-off.
-These active ingredients line the capillaries of the masonry reducing water absorption thus protecting the substrate and providing a long-lasting invisible barrier against water penetration.
+These active ingredients line the capillaries of the masonry, reducing water absorption in turn protecting the substrate and providing a long-lasting invisible barrier against water penetration.
 The added benefit is that it still allows your walls to 'breathe’.
-Without this the damp already in your walls can’t evaporate and allow your wall to dry out.
+Without breathability, the damp already in your walls can’t evaporate and allow your wall to dry out.

 Water repellent creams dry clear allowing any exposed brick to keep its original appearance.